Hard sell: Disadvantages

 A hard sell may alienate some customers, who find it off-putting.
 Sometimes the pressuring nature that comes along with hard sell tactics can overwhelm a person to the point where they dismiss the sales pitch or turn away from the advertisement altogether.
 Emotional appeal is more involved in a soft sell and with the absence of this in a hard sell, business can be lost if persons do not respond well to the tactics, especially when times are hard.
 During the Great Depression, soft sell tactics, like brand relationship and humor, proved successful approaches.
 People's inability to spend on luxuries required some wooing for a sale.
-More direct hard sell tactics pushed away already stressed, calloused minded persons during this time period of economic hardship.
+More direct hard sell tactics pushed away already stressed, calloused-minded persons during this time period of economic hardship.

-In addition, a hard sell generates much more buyer's remorse, because the customer didn't get enough opportunity or information before sale to balance the value provided with the cost of the purchase.
+In addition, a hard sell generates much more buyer's remorse, because the customer did not get enough opportunity or information before sale to balance the value provided with the cost of the purchase.
 In extreme situations, buyers may feel cheated or even scammed.

 There is also criticism of hard sell tactics in regards to lack of creativity on the part of advertisements and sellers, which causes the would-be customer to never acquire intrigue towards the product being sold.